Why does egg quality plays such a key role in IVF success?

 At Boston IVF, our embryologists, doctors, and scientific team continue to improve your success rates through the use of the following tests:

-+ Preimplantation Genetic Diagnosis (PGD): This genetic testing method is performed on an IVF embryo prior to transfer to your uterus.
-PGD reveals any present single gene disorders
++ PGT-M: This genetic testing method is performed on an IVF embryo prior to transfer to your uterus.
+PGT-M reveals any present single gene disorders.
+Through PGT-M, we can establish whether you and your partner are at risk of having a baby with a specific genetic disease and eliminate the chance of passing it on to your children.

 + Assisted Hatching: When embryos have lower metabolic activity, they may be unable to escape from their ‘shell’ to implant into the uterus.
 In these cases, our doctors can facilitate the hatching process by using a tiny pipette with acidic solution to make a miniscule opening that allows the embryo to then implant.